ravicho/Vitis-Tutorials/docs/Bloom-Filter/4_implement-kernel.md

   - Since there is no memory access contention for accessing memory, this is best possible performance for computing 4 words in parallel.
 Kernel is reading 512-bits of data but using only 128-bits for computing 4 words in parallel.
 So there is intra-kernel stall being observed as only 4 words are being computed every cycle.
 The kernel has potential of computing more words since we have resources available on FPGA.
 We can increase the number of words to be processed in parallel and can experiment with 8 words and 16 words in parallel.
   - Even though Kernel is operating at the best performance, it can be noted that Kernel has to wait until the complete transfer is done by the host.
 Usually sending larger buffer is recommended from host to DDR but kernel can't really start the computation.

-### Throughput Acheived - Compute 4 words in Parallel
-- Based on the results, Throughput of the Application is 1399MB/838ms = approx 1.66GBs.
-This is our first attempt to run application on hardware and we have 4x performance results compared to Software Only.

-### Resources Utlized

-Next we are going to build the kernel for processing 8 and 16 words in parallel.

 ## Kernel Implementation using 8 words in Parallel